Assiniboine River Corridor Master Plan

 The development of winter attractions will tie in well with what’s already been developed during the summer months.
 The Assiniboine Cove, a fully accessible kayak and canoe dock to the south of the Riverbank Discovery Centre provides canoe/kayak access, while enhanced wetlands provide opportunities for students and visitors to get up close with a variety of plants and animals that call Riverbank home.

-Meanwhile, the All Nations Sharing Circle, developed by Indigenous residents in the area, offer participants the opportunity to speak and be heard – and is part of the city’s strategy to dedicate more public space to Indigenous culture.
+Meanwhile, the All Nations Sharing Circle, developed by Indigenous residents in the area and funded by Westoba Credit Union, offer participants the opportunity to speak and be heard – and is part of the city’s strategy to dedicate more public space to Indigenous culture.

 The continued development of the Riverbank helps update Brandon’s image, shifting internal and external views of Brandon as “not a tourist destination” to a “must visit,” states the assessment.